mozilla/sumo/README.md

-# sumo-project-board
+# sumo-project
-Project management board for SUMO
+This repository is used to track anything related to the platform that powers SUMO